 - Attachment Research, Theory, and Treatment

 - Risk Assessment

-- Diagnosis and treatment for Autism Spectrum Disorders
+- Diagnosis and Treatment for Autism Spectrum Disorders

-- Diagnosis and treatment for ADHD
+- Diagnosis and Treatment for ADHD

 The following is a typical breakdown of weekly activities, as they are distributed in the one-year full-time internship: Additional time (but not to exceed 44 hours a week) may include: community outreach and education; supervision experience; teaching experience; additional research opportunities.

-Interns are placed in one of 34 local public schools, where they will carry a caseload of approximately 12 cases divided over two days.
-Schools vary in the means whereby students are referred to CHAC interns.
+Interns are placed in one of 34 local public schools, where they will carry a caseload of approximately 12 clients divided over two days.
+Schools vary in the way students are referred to CHAC interns.
 In some schools all referrals go through the school psychologist.
 In others parents or teachers may refer.
 In some middle and high schools, because of the history of our program in their school, students may self-refer.
 In all school settings efforts are made to involve the parents in treatment when appropriately determined on the basis of the initial assessment, and when possible.
 Family therapy or parent training may occur at the school, or if it is to be extensive, at our outpatient clinic.

 We encourage interns to participate in IEP meetings, student-teacher meetings, classroom observation, and related activities when permitted by the school.
 One focus of our training is on the role of the consultant in the school setting.